pgRouting/pgrouting/doc/categories/VRP-category.rst

 :math:`10m/s \approx 600m/min \approx 36 km/hr`

 Working with time units in seconds and the matrix been in meters:
-For a 1000m lenght value on the matrix:
+For a 1000m length value on the matrix:

 .. list-table::
    :width: 81